RISCfuture/BadBehavior/README.md

   your custom field.
 * The script contains a mapping of LogTen Pro category/class IDs to aircraft categories and classes.
 (For example, the Airplane category is ID 502.)
-  I only fly ASEL, AMEL, and ASES aircraft.
-If you fly other types of aircraft, you will need to modify the `categories` and `classes` statics on the `CommandLineTool` class.
+  I only fly airplanes and gliders.
+If you fly other categories of aircraft, you will need to modify the `categories` and `classes` statics on the `CommandLineTool` class.